albertodlc/led-strip-control/README.md

 ```text
 02 03 00 0e 00 0a 00 04 00 12 28 00 56 **RR GG BB** 00 f0 AA
 ```
-In Wireshark you can see that those messages use the characteristic 0xFFD9 (associated to 0xFFD5 service).
+With Wireshark you can see that those messages use the characteristic 0xFFD9 (associated to 0xFFD5 service).
 Changing those values set an specific color (you can test this with the **nRF Connect app**).

 <p align="center">
     <img height="auto" width="auto" src="img/img05.JPG" />